-The WAPC education program is focused on harm reduction and awareness related to poison and drug concerns.
+The Washington Poison Center’s Professional Education program is focused on harm reduction and awareness related to poison and drug concerns.
 Our program consists of several components that are designed to educate the public about poison prevention, train health care professionals in clinical toxicology and offer clinical toxicology and drug information programs to students.
 The healthcare provider clinical education program continues to grow immensely as a result of new opportunities and fostering new relationships.

-All health care professionals can look forward to a career of life-long learning.
+All health care professionals can look forward to a career of lifelong learning.
 The field of toxicology exemplifies this challenge.
-Today, we need access to information about more than 50 million chemicals.
+Today, toxicologists need access to information about more than 50 million chemicals.
 This number was only one million half a century ago.

 We bring the training to you

-The WAPC provides training in clinical toxicology for many different healthcare professionals at a variety of locations throughout the State.
-Professional outreach programs can be arranged through Dr. Alexander Garrard.
+The Washington Poison Center also provides training in clinical toxicology for many different healthcare professionals at a variety of locations throughout the Washington State.
+Professional training programs can be arranged by contacting Wendy Russell.
 There is a nominal charge to cover travel expenses and professional time.
 All programs must be arranged at least a month in advance and are subject to speaker availability